Yari: MDN's rendering platform

 - The Yari project — this is the platform code that renders and displays the MDN content, and deals with associated services such as user accounts.
 Visit this repo if you want to contribute to the MDN platform.

 - MDN Web Docs evolves!
-Lowdown on the upcoming new platform — explanation of the need for a platform chage, and the new architecture.
+Lowdown on the upcoming new platform — explanation of the need for a platform change, and the new architecture.

-- As needed, take a deep dive into the Welcome Yari: MDN Web Docs has a new platform — formal annoucement of the new platform launch.
+- As needed, take a deep dive into the Welcome Yari: MDN Web Docs has a new platform — formal announcement of the new platform launch.